 All areas of society – culture, education, health, transport, trade and tourism – will depend for their development on the advances made through information and communication technology (ICT) systems and services in their activities.
 ICTs can play a key role in the protection of property and persons; smart management of motor vehicle traffic; saving electrical energy; measuring the effects of environmental pollution; improving agricultural yield; increasing efficiency in global travel and tourism; management of health care and education; management and control of drinking-water supplies; and solving the problems facing cities and rural areas.
+A smart society can be realized by achieving smartness and digitalization across either:

+A specific sector: employing digital services in different sectors such as health, education, tourism,…

+A specific region: at a city, village, or community level.

+Similarly, as highlighted by the World Summit on the Information Society (WSIS), ICT services and applications can support sustainable development in public administration, business, education and training, health, the environment, agriculture and science within the framework of national cyberstrategies.
+The offerings of digital services including e-services, m-services and over-the-top (OTT) applications present new opportunities for economic development, particularly in developing countries.
+Enabling technologies such as cloud computing offer ubiquitous, convenient and on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service-provider interaction.
+Furthermore, application of AI in agriculture improves productivity, promoting poverty alleviation and rural industrial development.
+AI also enhances clinical diagnostic accuracy and accessibility of medical treatment.

-This is the smart society.
-Similarly, as highlighted by the World Summit on the Information Society (WSIS), ICT applications can support sustainable development in public administration, business, education and training, health, the environment, agriculture and science within the framework of national cyberstrategies.The United Nations 2030 Agenda for Sustainable Development recognizes the enormous possibilities offered by ICTs and calls for significant increase in access to such technologies, which have a decisive contribution to make in support of implementation of all the United Nations Sustainable Development Goals (SDGs).
+The United Nations 2030 Agenda for Sustainable Development recognizes the enormous possibilities offered by ICTs and calls for significant increase in access to such technologies, which have a decisive contribution to make in support of implementation of all the United Nations Sustainable Development Goals (SDGs).
 ITU therefore deems it a priority to support its membership in achieving the SDGs, in close collaboration with other associates.

+In 2024, the United Nations accepted Global Digital Compact, and one of the actions is to map and connect all schools and hospitals to the Internet, building on the Giga initiative of the ITU and UNICEF, and enhance telemedicine services and capabilities.

 Delivering the promise of the smart society relies on three technological pillars – connectivity, smart devices/terminals and software – as well as on sustainable development principles.

 Connectivity or the underlying infrastructure encompasses both traditional and emerging networks and new technologies.
 It is a key enabler upon which all smart services could be provided.
 Examples include machine-to-machine (M2M) communication, the Internet of Things (IoT), and resulting applications and services such as e-government, traffic management and road safety.

-It is estimated that at present over 50 per cent of IoT activity is focused on manufacturing, transport, smart cities and user applications, but that in the future all industries will be able to benefit from IoT initiatives, highlighting and enabling new business models and workflow processes.

 Smart devices/terminals are the things and edge components that are connected via the enabling infrastructure and connectivity layer to exchange data between the field and the city operation centre.
 Cars, traffic lights and cameras, water pumps, electricity grids, home appliances, streetlights and health monitors are all examples of things that need to become smart so as to deliver significant advancements towards the achievement of sustainability and economic and social goals.
 This is especially important in developing countries.

 Then the role of software development becomes essential to exploit and capitalize on the first two pillars (connectivity and terminals), such that all three pillars can function together to support new services that would never have been possible before.
 Software includes both the city platform which interfaces with all terminals seamlessly as well as the service-specific functions that are tailored to perform each vertical application or service in the city.